Inclusive Approaches to Support Student Assignments During Times of Disruption

 • Research papers may be tricky for students to complete, especially if the assignment was originally designed to involve a lot of on-campus interaction, use of the library’s physical collections, or data collection.
 Consider what the key goals for the research paper are.
 Bean (2011) lists seven, including how to ask discipline-appropriate research questions, how and why to find sources, how to take good notes, and how to write for audience, genre, and purpose.
 If your most important goal is source-related, an annotated bibliography might also function well as a substitute assignment.
 If asking and answering questions is most critical, consider if a research proposal -- laying out the key intended aims and approaches of the project -- might meet similar objectives.

-The Writing Center (Sheridan Center) offers face-to-face appointments to students who need additional support and, in times of disruption, will offer virtual appointments.
+The Writing Center (Sheridan Center) offers face-to-face appointments and virtual appointments.
 In both cases, writers can schedule appointments using the Writing Center’s scheduling system

 Labs